mdaz78/Coding-Curriculum/README.md

-### A curriculum to help you improve your over all programming skills.
+### A Curriculum to help you improve your over all programming skills.

 ## Contents
 - [Who is this for?](#who_is_this_for)